Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

 We’ve all had this experience.
 You signed up for Netflix once a certain number of your friends, coworkers, or peers signed up.
 Just one person usually isn’t enough to trigger your behavior.
 But there is a certain number, we’ll call it q, that tends to tip the scales in your decision-making process.
 The research shows this adoption process isn’t necessarily tied to the “phases” in Diffusion of Innovations.
 Even if you would consider yourself a “laggard,” if enough people in your social circle adopt a new kitchen gadget (hot pots come to mind), you’re likely to do it too.
 Social pressure is that powerful.

 On the left is a simplified representation of Centola and Macy’s original work on Complex Contagions.
-They argue that high-risk adoption behaviors (e.g. a new diet) requires confirmation from multiple sources in your social network – a “wide bridge” of support.
+They argue that high-risk adoption behaviors (e.g. a new diet) require confirmation from multiple sources in your social network – a “wide bridge” of support.
 Dean Eckles from MIT expands and revises these conclusions with theoretical models combining short and long social ties.
 The math isn’t as important as the conclusion: Humans are social monkeys, and social ties are the mechanism of adoption.

 Put simply, this is the idea behind “virality” in the spread of ideas and behaviors.
 There’s plenty of math behind this (explore graph theory and complex contagions if you’re interested in learning more), but here are the basic ideas: